VdBondarev/users_API/README.md

 Welcome to USERS API made using Spring Boot.
 [See the example of requests to some endpoints by watching this video](https://www.loom.com/share/cbd5d2ebafda45a38d57762ea12b0d41?sid=2173edcc-05f7-40aa-94e0-0dc06b8091f9)

+## Properties in .env file are mocked, use yours (or you can use these pointed, but put your Google and GitHub properties for OAuth2).

 ## Technologies used

 - **Spring Boot (v3.2.2):** A super-powerful framework for creating Java-based applications (just like this one).